kyphan38/web/assets/docs/technical/soft skills/2-ipl.md

   - Remove blockers
   - Offer context and direction
   - Foster alignment and motivation
-- Good communication: face-to-face interactions, online meetings with cameras on. well-written updates or reports
+- Good communication: Face-to-face interactions, online meetings with cameras on. well-written updates or reports
-- Bad communication: ineffective listening, failing to show up or follow through, creating or allowing communication barriers, Misunderstandings due to lack of clarity or consistency
+- Bad communication: Ineffective listening, failing to show up or follow through, creating or allowing communication barriers, Misunderstandings due to lack of clarity or consistency

 Collaboration and teamwork